mendix/docs/content/refguide/import-mappings.md

 ### 1.3 Setting Associations

-Optionally, you may set an association to the parent object.
+After it obtain a mendix object (see 1.2.1), optionally, you may set an association to the parent object.
 If set to Yes, a list of allowed associations is shown.
 If an association is selected, it is drawn in the mapping document.

 {{% alert type="warning" %}}